miloserdev/openbmc/poky/documentation/sdk-manual/extensible.rst

    are incorporated into the build the next time you build the software just as are other changes you might have made to the source.

-#. *Resolve any Conflicts created by the Upgrade*: Conflicts could happen
-   after upgrading the software to a new version.
-Conflicts occur if your recipe specifies some patch files in :term:`SRC_URI` that conflict with changes made in the new version of the software.
+2. *Resolve any Conflicts created by the Upgrade*: Conflicts could exist due to the software being upgraded to a new version.
+Conflicts occur if your recipe specifies some patch files in ``SRC_URI`` that conflict with changes made in the new version of the software.
 For such cases, you need to resolve the conflicts by editing the source and following the normal ``git rebase`` conflict resolution process.